 - "The ILX body shell is more rigid and a little bigger than its Honda cousin's, and there's room in the rear seat for two adults to ride comfortably without too much compromise by those up front." -- Popular Mechanics

 The ILX Hybrid has a lot of standard features for the class.
-It comes with push-button start, dual-zone automatic climate control, Bluetooth, voice text messaging, a rearview camera and a six-speaker stereo with a USB port, auxiliary jack and Pandora Internet radio interface.
+It comes with push-button start, dual-zone automatic climate control, Bluetooth, voice text messaging, a rearview camera and a six-speaker stereo with a USB port, an auxiliary audio jack and Pandora Internet radio.
 Voice text messaging reads text messages out loud and allows the driver to select a response.
 A premium sound system and navigation system are optional.

 The ILX Hybrid’s interior features receive mixed reviews.
-One test driver is bothered that the ILX Hybrid has an overwhelming number of interior controls, and a different reviewer is pleased that he doesn’t have to strain to reach the buttons and knobs.
-However, one critic doesn’t like the navigation system because it’s illegible and the system’s traffic avoidance feature isn’t helpful.
+One test driver is bothered that the ILX Hybrid has an overwhelming number of interior controls, but a different reviewer is pleased that he doesn’t have to strain to reach the buttons and knobs.
+One critic doesn’t like the navigation system because it’s illegible and the system’s traffic avoidance feature isn’t helpful.

 - "All controls are within easy reach.
 All cars tested had the Technology Package, which includes a navigation system; it doesn't absorb basic audio controls as do some systems, a point in the ILX's favor.
 Some climate controls are a bit tedious to adjust, but automatic climate control is standard, so most drivers won't have to fiddle with it very often." -- Consumer Guide